-\$1,000,000 and 100 defendants were convicted of possessing her images, then the victim will receive \$10,000 (that is, \$1,000,000 divided by 100) from the most recently convicted defendant.240 This approach to assigning losses does have some small measure of logic to it.
-None other than Professor Prosser noted that "[a]s a last resort, in the absence of anything to the contrary, it may be presumed that the defendants are equally responsible, and the damages may be divided equally between them."241 Legal authority supporting a per capita approach to dividing damages, however, is "sparse" and the Restatement (Third) of Torts declined to endorse it.242
+and n equals the number of defendants convicted of possessing her images.
+For example, if a child pornography victim incurs losses of \$1,000,000 and 100 defendants were convicted of possessing her images, then the victim will receive \$10,000 (that is, \$1,000,000 divided by 100) from the most recently convicted defendant.
+This approach to assigning losses does have some small measure of logic to it.
+None other than Professor Prosser noted that "[a]s a last resort, in the absence of anything to the contrary, it may be presumed that the defendants are equally responsible, and the damages may be divided equally between them."
+Legal authority supporting a per capita approach to dividing damages, however, is "sparse" and the Restatement (Third) of Torts declined to endorse that approach.

 In the particular context of child pornography restitution, the per capita approach suffers from substantial problems.
-Perhaps the most fundamental difficulty is that there is no way to determine the denominator-or the number of defendants who will all share, per capita, in paying for the victim's losses-as the victim's child sex abuse images will continue to circulate indefinitely around the globe.243 Indeed, an unprincipled incentive exists when a defendant's restitution obligation is reduced as the number of responsible defendants increases, risking what Professor Wright aptly called the creation of a "tortfest."244 Specifically, such a formula means that defendants are in some sense encouraged to perpetuate the victim's abuse, because it reduces each defendant's obligation to pay restitution.
-Of course, traditional principles of tort law, when properly employed, are specifically designed to discourage wrongdoing, not encourage it.245 Yet the x/n approach per-
+Perhaps the most fundamental difficulty is that there is no way to determine the denominator-or the number of defendants who will all share, per capita, in paying for the victim's losses-as the victim's child sex abuse images will continue to circulate indefinitely around the globe.
+Indeed, an unprincipled incentive exists when a defendant's restitution obligation is reduced as the number of responsible defendants increases, risking what Professor Wright aptly called the creation of a "tortfest."
+Specifically, such a formula means that defendants are in some sense encouraged to perpetuate the victim's abuse, because it reduces each defendant's obligation to pay restitution.
+Of course, traditional principles of tort law, when properly employed, are specifically designed to

-230, at 66-69 (claiming that such a formula "reflects the reality that many individuals have contributed to [each victim's] harms and losses, and seeks to distribute responsibility for the total amount of proven losses [the victim] has incurred and will incur in treating those harms among the most culpable and readily-definable population of offenders").
+See, e.g., Supplemental Brief for the United States on Rehearing En Banc, supra note 231, at 66-69 (claiming that such a formula "reflects the reality that many individuals have contributed to [each victim's] harms and losses, and seeks to distribute responsibility for the total amount of proven losses [the victim] has incurred and will incur in treating those harms among the most culpable and readily-definable population of offenders").

-240 In 2012, DOJ estimated the total number of defendants convicted of possessing Amy's child sex abuse images, for example, was approximately 150.
+&lt;sup>241 In 2012, DOJ estimated that the total number of defendants convicted of possessing Amy's child sex abuse images, for example, was approximately 150.
 Id. at 68.

-241 Prosser, supra note 236, at 439; see also Gerald W. Boston, Apportionment of Harm in Tort Law: A Proposed Restatement, 21 U. DAYTON L. REV. 267, 341 (1996) (per capita default apportionment is "driven by a sense of fairness to all the parties").
+Prosser, supra note 237, at 439; see also Gerald W. Boston, Apportionment of Harm in Tort Law: A Proposed Restatement, 21 U. DAYTON L. Rev. 267, 341 (1996) (per capita default apportionment is "driven by a sense of fairness to all the parties").

-242 RESTATEMENT (THIRD) OF TORTS: APPORTIONMENT OF LIAB. § 26 cmt. h, at 325 (2000).
+RESTATEMENT (THIRD) OF TORTS: APPORTIONMENT OF LIAB. § 26 cmt. h (2000).

-243 United States v.
+United States v.
 Gamble, 709 F.3d 541, 554 (6th Cir.
 2013) (approving per capita formula for the time being but acknowledging that over time "it may become apparent that there are fundamental problems with the Government's proposal that make it unworkable").

-244 Brief of American Law Professors, supra note 190, at 14-15 (describing "tortfest" as a situation in which "the more tortfeasors there [are], the less liable each would be, although the tortious behavior of each defendant remain[s] constant and [is] an actual cause of the plaintiff's entire injury").
+Brief of American Law Professors, supra note 191, at 14-15 (describing "tortfest" as a situation in which "the more tortfeasors there [are], the less liable each would be, although the tortious behavior of each defendant remain[s] constant and [is] an actual cause of the plaintiff's entire injury").